InnereactiveDeveloper/innexus-interactive-eye/README.txt

 == Description ==

-Adds [interactive-eye] as a shortcode to be places wherever needed.
+Adds [interactive-eye] as a shortcode to be placed wherever needed.

 == Changelog ==